sopra-fs23-group-29/sopra-fs23-group-29-server/README FINAL.md

 - New question type: Find a given country on a map
 - Global solo mode leaderboard
-- Friends list and the possiblity to invite friends
+- Friends list and the possibility to invite friends

 ## License